newrelic/centurion/README.md

 This sets up a staging and production environment and defines a `common` task that will be run in either case.
 Note the dependency call in the task definition for the `production` and `staging` tasks.
-Additionally, it defines some host ports to map and sets which servers to deploy to.
+Additionally, it defines some host ports to map, sets which servers to deploy to, and sets a custom command.
 Some configuration will provided to the containers at startup time, in the form of environment variables.

-All of the DSL items (`host_port`, `host_volume`, `env_vars`, `host`) can be specified more than once and will append to the configuration.
+Most of the DSL items (`host_port`, `host_volume`, `env_vars`, `host`) can be specified more than once and will append to the configuration.
+However, there can only be one `command`; the last one will take priority.

 ###Interpolation